awslabs/amazon-kinesis-connector-flink/README.md

   1. Replace the dependency in your application `pom.xml`
   1. Migrate the prefix of packages for referenced classes
-      1. From: `org.apache.flink.streaming.connectors.kinesis`
+      - From: `org.apache.flink.streaming.connectors.kinesis`
-      1. To: `software.amazon.kinesis.connectors.flink`
+      - To: `software.amazon.kinesis.connectors.flink`

-For example:
+For example

-  - `FlinkKinesisConsumer`
-      - From: `com.amazonaws.services.kinesisanalytics.flink.connectors.FlinkKinesisConsumer`
+  - `com.amazonaws.services.kinesisanalytics.flink.connectors.FlinkKinesisConsumer` becomes
-      - To: `software.amazon.kinesis.connectors.flink.FlinkKinesisConsumer`
+  - `software.amazon.kinesis.connectors.flink.FlinkKinesisConsumer`.

 ## Flink Versions

-This connector is supported for Flink 1.8 and Flink 1.11.
+This connector is compatible with Flink 1.11.
+For a version of this connector that is compatible with Flink 1.8 [use the `1.x` release line](https://github.com/awslabs/amazon-kinesis-connector-flink/tree/release-1.0).
 Other versions of Flink may work, but are not officially supported.

 ## Support

 We will support this connector until end of Q1 2021, or until KDA supports an Apache Flink Kinesis connector with EFO support, whichever is later.
 Beyond this, we will not maintain patching or security for this repo.
 The Apache Flink Kinesis connector should be used instead of this library once KDA supports an EFO enabled version.